 At Papua Expeditions we firmly do believe that carefully planned and implemented ecotourism may contribute significantly to both the conservation of natural habitats and the well-being of indigenous peoples.
-We recognize as our duty to ensure that indigenous communities do benefit, to the maximum extent possible, from deployment of our ecotourism activities if these are to stand any chance of genuinely rivaling the increasing claims to deleterious resource extraction throughout West Papua.
-After all, people who earn a living directly through responsible travel, are more amenable to actively help protecting the environment on which their livelihoods depend.
+We recognize as our duty to ensure that indigenous communities do benefit, to the maximum extent possible, from the deployment of our ecotourism activities if these are to stand any chance of genuinely rivaling the ever increasing claims to deleterious resource extraction throughout West Papua.
+After all, people who earn a living directly through responsible travel are more amenable to actively help protecting the environment on which their livelihoods depend.
 Indigenous peoples, still intrinsically connected to the natural world around them, often possess an uncanny intimacy with the specialty component of biodiversity that allures overseas visitors.
-Their services as guides, porters and cooks add quintessential couleur locale to your Papua experience and are quite simply indispensable to the successful operation of a trip.
+Their services as guides, porters and cooks add quintessential couleur locale to your West Papua experience and are quite simply indispensable to the successful operation of a trip.

-In engaging indigenous peoples in ecotourism activities, Papua Expeditions has always embraced a rights-based approach, respectful of the principles set forth in the United Nations Declaration on the Rights of Indigenous Peoples (DRIP) and, more generally, the Universal Declaration of Human Rights (UDHR).
+At Papua Expeditions we are intimately familiar with the many peculiarities of social organization and associated land tenure in West Papua, and in engaging indigenous peoples in our ecotourism activities, we have always embraced a rights-based approach, strictly adhering to the principles set forth in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and, more generally, the Universal Declaration of Human Rights (UDHR).
 We principally adhere to customary land rights (called hak ulayat in Indonesian) and always endeavor to strengthen and revitalize customary land tenure systems, which until recently broadly sustained biodiversity at the landscape level throughout West Papua.
-By linking up the financial benefits of ecotourism with the continuous presence and protection of local wildlife through wise land tenure, we instigate and nurture pride in customary landownership and bring a strong conservation message.
-For all these reasons, we reserve the right to make any financial compensation for deploying non-invasive ecotourism activities on ancestral lands conditional upon active participation in habitat protection of requesting village authorities and landowners.
+Increasingly, however, indigenous communities throughout the territory claim access to forest resources beyond subsistence use.
+As such, we do reserve the right to make the magnitude of our financial compensation for deploying non-invasive ecotourism activities on ancestral lands dependent on local conservation attitudes and the degree of active participation in habitat protection by requesting village authorities and landowners.

-Preventing deforestation and forest degradation are also obvious ways of reducing the amount of greenhouse gases in the atmosphere.
-'Reducing emissions from deforestation in developing countries and approaches to stimulate action', first appeared as an agenda item in December 2005, at the 11th session of the Conference of the Parties to the Climate Change Convention (COP 11) in Montréal.
+Preventing deforestation and forest degradation are also obvious ways of reducing the amount of greenhouse gasses in the atmosphere.
+'Reducing emissions from deforestation in developing countries and approaches to stimulate action', first appeared as an agenda item in December 2005 at the 11th session of the Conference of the Parties to the Climate Change Convention (COP 11) in Montréal.
 Two years later, at COP 13 in Bali, Reduced Emissions from Deforestation and Forest Degradation, commonly referred to as REDD, was the big new idea to save the planet from runaway climate change.
-Nearly ten years later, the world's politicians are still talking about the framework, mechanisms and modalities of an enhanced REDD+ in which the rights of indigenous peoples — initially simply skipped over — are just starting to be acknowledged in principle.
+More than ten years later, the world's politicians are still talking about the framework, mechanisms and modalities of an enhanced REDD+ in which the rights of indigenous peoples — initially simply skipped over — are just starting to be acknowledged in principle.
 All this time, however, this increasingly controversial top-down initiative did not yield a single rupiah-cent for a customary landowner in West Papua as a reward for good forest stewardship, and the territory's vast frontier forests continue to be depleted on an unprecedented scale.

 Finally, it goes without saying that we also spare no reasonable effort to actively reduce our carbon footprint within our day-to-day operations.
 We use public transport whenever this is feasible, and when a charter is required, we always ensure that efficiently-powered vehicles are being used.
 We fly as least as possible for general company operational purposes, and readily will undertake alternative journeys of up to 48 hrs by shipping carrier if available.